AshleyLeeB/SimECNY/README.md

 # SimECNY

 A simulator of wallet account, transaction, and closure for E-CNY.
 The SimECNY dataset: [SimECNY](https://pixeldrain.com/u/cb5E6A3j)

+If the link cannot be open, please concat us: alee90792@gmail.com.

 ## Data Simulation